thomasharms/spamham_classification/README.md

 * the hashmap of features is looking for each word feature, if it is present in each document (word feature, True/False)
 * training set and test set are build by spliting the feature_set
 * each Classifier is import using nltk.SklearnClassifier as a wrapper for the machine learning classifiers

+## Evaluation

+The scores for accuracy, precision, recall and F1 score are very reasonable and constant between 93% and 98%.
+AdaBoost and RandomForest -classifiers are usually a bit better since they are ensembling multiple classifiers and a voting system as well as weithed boosting respectively.
+However, the problem of overfitting the problem is being countered by AdaBoost, the SVM classifiers and RandomForest as well.
+AdaBoost and RandomForest are Bootstraping the data before training and SVM are bound towards the amount of support vectors.
+Furthermore there is a shuffle process of the training and test sets being implemented.
+While the outcome is constant and the score does not vary, the underfitting and overfitting concerns are not reasonable, hence the outcome can be trusted.
+In case of the ML approach, the TF-IDF counters the bias coming along by longer or shorter messages and counters the repitition of several words within longer texts.
+TF-IDF boosts words of average frequency distributed within the corpus as well as the split performed in the NLP approach by cuting out the first 300 most common distributed words.

 ## Versioning